SimplyStaking/panic/README.md

 **At the end, you should have:**
 1. The API token

-These will be used later in the Web-Installer to be saved in the configuration files.
+This will be used later on in the installation procedure.

 **Note** You can also install the Opsgenie app for Android / iPhone as well as setup your phone number to receive calls.